Governance

 Non-Executive Director

-Bishop Columba Macbeth‑Green joined the Catholic Health Australia Board in 2025 as the representative of the Australian Catholic Bishops Conference, and its bishop-delegate for health.
+Bishop Columba Macbeth-Green OSPPE joined the CHA Board in 2025 as the representative of the Australian Catholic Bishops Conference and its bishop-delegate for health.

-At the time of his appointment as Bishop, he was Provincial Vicar of the Pauline Fathers in Australia and Rector of the Shrine of Mary, Help of Christians in Queensland.
+At the time of his episcopal appointment, Bishop Columba served as Provincial Vicar of the Pauline Fathers in Australia, and Rector of the Shrine of Our Lady at Marian Valley in Queensland.

 Greg Cooper